michal-h21/vim-zettel/README.md

 [Zettelkasten](https://zettelkasten.de/) method using Vimwiki.
 It supports both Vimwiki and Markdown syntaxes.

+Main features:

+- customizable filenames (date and time, title, consecutive numbering)
+- links always show titles, regardless of the actual filename
+- fulltext support using FZF for searching and hyperlinking
+- search your Zettelkasten from LaTeX or Markdown documents and insert selected notes to the document
+- template support
+- automatically updated tag index
+- backlinks

 You can read the full documentation using

     :help vim-zettel